wellcomecollection/iiif-builder-infrastructure/README.md

 ## Shared Infrastructure

 Both Staging and Production share common infrastructure, including LoadBalancer.
 As such priority rules need to take into account all environments.
-The environments + priorities are:
+The hostnames + priorities are:

 | Priority | Rule                                                         |
 |----------|--------------------------------------------------------------|